zendertv/zender-android-sdk/README.md

 ```

 # Analytics
-The Zender Admin console has an overview of different analytics.
-We can additionally support Google Analytics out the box.
-For this the GA trackedId needs to be added to the admin console.
+Zender tracks many metrics.
+See [Detailed Analytics Documentation](ANALYTICS.md) for further detail.

-For further analytics or integration in your own system you can listen to the events exposed by the ZenderPlayerListener.
+For further analytics or integration in your own system you can listen to the events exposed by the ZenderPlayerListener and send it to your own tracking system.

 # Push notifications
 The Zender Admin console provides a way to send push notifications to users to notifiy them when new streams are available.
 This requires push notification certificate setup to match the bundleId of your app and allowing us to send the push notifications.